Phlebotomy Technician/Phlebotomist

 Phlebotomists | 24.5% | $34,480 |

-Some degrees associated with phlebotomy technician/phlebotomist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with phlebotomy technician/phlebotomist require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to phlebotomy technician/phlebotomist have obtained the following education levels.